MyceliumGear/straight-server/README.md

 5. Run the server again with `straight-server -p 9696`

-If `straight-server` on start writes that there is no test key you should:
+If `straight-server` after the start reports that there is no test key, you should:

-In test mode generate test key and add it in `config.yml`
+In test mode generate a test key and add it to `config.yml`

     test_pubkey: tpub.....

-Or, if you are not using the test mode, you must change:
+Or, if you are not using test mode, set:

     test_mode: false

-To have the current version of the `straight-server`, it is recommended to run the `straight-server` is not as `gem`, locally.
+It is recommended to run `straight-server` not as `gem`, but locally.

     bundle exec bin/straight-server

-And in `Gemfile` use `path:` for use `gem` 'straight' locally too:
+In `Gemfile` add a `path:` to use `gem` 'straight' locally too:

     gem 'straight', path: '/home/work/straight'

 Usage
 -----
 When the server is running, you can access it via http and use its RESTful API.
-Below I assume it runs on localhost on port 9696.
+Below we assume it runs on localhost on port 9696.

 **Creating a new order:**